 Email nearest and dearest in the days leading up to the launch telling them about your project and the upcoming crowdfunding campaign you will be running.
-Sound excited about it and tell them that you will be contacting them again very soon with a live URL through which they can pledge, and that getting a pledge no matter how small from them will help kickstart your campaign.

-- ☐ When you are live, pledge to own project -no project should ever sit on 0 backers! - ☐ When you are live, email nearest and dearest with the campaign URL asking them to pledge
+Show excitement for it and tell them you will be contacting them again very soon with a live URL through which they can pledge.
+Emphasise that no matter how small, their early pledge is vital to kickstart your campaign.
+When you are live, pledge to own project -no project should ever sit on 0 backers!
+When you are live, email your close circle with the campaign URL asking them to pledge